couchbase/query/docs/n1ql-select.md

         },
         ...

 Nests can be chained with other nests, joins, and unnests.
-Note that NEST does not introduce new aliases or new composite objects.
-Instead, NEST only modifies its left hand input by adding an array-valued field containing its right hand inputs.

-The right hand object of NEST is not at the top-level and cannot be used as the first path element for paths in JOIN, UNNEST, NEST, or KEY/S clauses.

 By default, an INNER nest is performed.
 This means that for each result object produced, both the left and right hand source objects